alexch/codelikethis/public/lessons/react/setting_up_react.md

 - `cd` into your code folder
 - create a React app named `first-reapp`
 - Change your app so it displays an `h1` with the text "Hello, React!"

+>Note: After you open VSCode it will ask if you want to use eslint from node modules.
+React has it's own eslint extension to properly highlight react components so use it.

 # Core Concept: functional v. class based components